hlian/linklater/README.md

-All contributors to this project solemnly swear to follow the code of conduct, cross their hearts hope to die spit a seed into an eagle’s eye.
+All contributors to this project solemnly swear to follow the code of conduct cross their hearts hope to die spit a seed into an eagle’s eye.

 <a href="http://contributor-covenant.org/version/1/2/0/">~code of conduct~</a>